9SMTM6/mcmc-demo/Contributing.md

 * [./executable/src/](./executable/src/) contains the Rust code for the application
     * additional documentation for the internal structure might be found in rustdoc
 * [./executable/assets/](./executable/assets/) contains the application logo and then assets for the web deployment
 * [./executable/shaders/](./executable/shaders/) contains the shader code.
 It's using WGSL shaders with a primitive homebrew buildtime import system that works similar to C-Style `#include`s with `#pragma once`.
-The shader code is checked at build time for syntax errors by abusing `wgsl-bindgen`.
+The shader code is checked at build time for syntax errors and Rust wrappers for the shaders are generated with `wgsl_to_wgpu`.
 * [./executable/dist/](./executable/dist/) contains a trunk project that works as a wrapper around 2 variants of the Web-Version of this application.
     * One version with less features, that's smaller (still ~1.2 MB unfortunately)
     * One version with all features possible on the Web